Story Time: The Day The World Changed

 Over the years, like many others, I watched the documentaries and felt for those who lost loved ones.
 I also feel for those that are still struggling to this day with how that event changed their lives.

 I do not want this Story Time to be full of conspiracy theories or arguing.
 This was meant for me to merely share a memory from my life.
-Any comments that are of theories and arguing will be deleted.
+Any comments are of theories and arguing will be deleted.